Comparison of GNU/Linux desktop environments

 Development is slow and steady.
 There are no bugs, no problems, it just works.

 Xfce does lack many of the more advanced and fancy features KDE Plasma has such as Exploding Windows, Wobbly Windows, applications running on the desktop and so on.
-It provides a simpler desktop experience but it is not too simple, all the basics are there.
+To get any work done, most users install KDE apps such as Dolphin and Kate, since XFCE4 misses most of the important options of Dolphin.
+XFCE provides a simpler desktop experience but it is not too simple, all the basics are there.
+Since that is nowhere near enough, people often switchh to KDE.
 Xfce makes up for what it lacks in terms of fancy eye-candy features by being rock solid stable, bug-free and efficient.

 IceWM 1.5.5 running on Gentoo Linux.